DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 <span class="citation"><em>This scene takes place in Chapter 2: Area B.</em></span>

 This scene unfolds as described in <span class="citation">Gates of Barovia (p.
 34)</span>.

+The journey from the Gates of Barovia to [[#B3.
+Svalich Woods]] is one-quarter mile long and takes five minutes.
 # B3.
 Svalich Woods
 <span class="citation"><em>This scene takes place in Chapter 2: Area C.</em></span>

 This scene begins as described in <span class="citation">Svalich Woods (p.
 34)</span>.
 However, when the players find the corpse of Dalvan Olensky, he is not holding a crumpled envelope, and his clothes appear to have been torn by brambles and thorns, rather than claw marks.
 He doesn't appear to have any visible wounds, but a successful DC 10 Wisdom (Medicine) check reveals that he died of exhaustion.

-Instead of the envelope, Dalvan is now holding an old, tarnished copper compass, whose needle trembles strangely even when held still.
-(The compass is an ordinary compass, but acts strangely the closer it gets to the vicinity of the borders of Barovia.)
+Instead of the envelope, Dalvan is now holding an old, tarnished copper compass.
+While it remains close to the edge of the Barovian valley, its needle trembles strangely even when held still.

-Dalvan's hand holding the compass is now splayed out in the direction of a nearby tree, which bears forty-three tally marks and an arrow that points deeper into the woods, along what seems to be a well-traveled footpath.
+Dalvan's hand holding the compass is splayed out in the direction of a nearby tree, which bears thirteen tally marks and an arrow that points deeper into the woods, along what seems to be a well-traveled footpath.

-If the players follow the footpath in the direction of the arrow, they soon come to a second tree, which bears another forty-three tally marks and an arrow that points further along the direction of the footpath.
-The edge of the footpath here bears the corpse of a **horse**, which is in a similar state of decay to Dalvan's.

-If the players continue to follow the footpath in the direction of the arrows, they come to a third tree, which bears another forty-three tally marks and an arrow that points further along the direction of the footpath, which visibly vanishes into a wall of impenetrable fog.

 > [!lore]+ **What Happened to Dalvan?**
 >